 Our independent compensation consultant benchmarks the pay levels of our officers against a group of competitor companies in the oil and natural gas exploration and production sector (the "Peer Group").
-In connection with its annual review, the Compensation Committee and Independent Board adopted the following new Peer Group in 2019, which was used in setting 2019 compensation levels:
+In connection with its annual review, the Compensation Committee and Independent Board added the S&P Oil and Gas Exploration and Production Select Industry Index (XOP) as it adopted the following new Peer Group in 2020, which was used in setting 2020 compensation levels:

-Callon Petroleum Company

-Centennial Resource Development, Inc.

-Cimarex Energy Co.

-Diamondback Energy, Inc.

-Encana Corp. (now Ovintiv Inc.)

-Jagged Peak Energy Inc.

-Laredo Petroleum, Inc. Oasis Petroleum, Inc. Parsley Energy, Inc. SM Energy Company WPX Energy, Inc.
+Callon Petroleum Company Centennial Resource Development, Inc. Cimarex Energy Co.
+Devon Energy Corp.
+Diamondback Energy, Inc. Marathon Oil Corporation Oasis Petroleum, Inc. Parsley Energy, Inc. SM Energy Company WPX Energy, Inc. S&P Oil and Gas Exploration and Production Select Industry Index (XOP)

-Following the October 2019 announcement of the merger of Jagged Peak Energy Inc. into Parsley Energy, Inc., Jagged Peak Energy Inc. was no longer considered in determining any elements of executive compensation.
+Following the (i) September 2020 announcement of the merger of WPX Energy, Inc. into Devon Energy Corp., (ii) the October 2020 announcement of the merger of Parsley Energy, Inc. into Pioneer Natural Resources Company and (iii) the September 2020 declaration of bankruptcy by Oasis Petroleum, Inc., each of Parsley Energy, Inc., WPX Energy, Inc. and Oasis Petroleum, Inc. ceased to be considered in determining any elements of executive compensation.
 In addition to considering companies in the oil and natural gas exploration and production sector, the Compensation Committee also considered company size characteristics such as assets, enterprise value and market value when approving the Peer Group.
-As of December 31, 2019, the Peer Group had a median market capitalization of \$1.89 billion, compared to the Company's market capitalization of \$2.1 billion at such date, placing the Company at the 51st percentile of the Peer Group.
+As of December 31, 2020, the Peer Group, excluding the XOP, had a median market capitalization of \$3.9 billion, compared to the Company's market capitalization of \$1.4 billion at such date, placing the Company at the 43rd percentile of the Peer Group.
 The Peer Group also includes certain companies with operations in the Permian Basin that face similar opportunities and challenges that we face.
-The Peer Group is used by the Compensation Committee and the Independent Board in setting Named Executive Officer salaries, annual short-term incentive award opportunities, long-term incentive awards and target total direct compensation levels.
-The

-Compensation Committee and Independent Board use this data to inform their pay decisions as one data point among many others, including Company performance, individual performance, experience and responsibilities, leadership and professional growth.
+The Peer Group is used by the Compensation Committee and the Independent Board in setting Named Executive Officer salaries, annual cash incentive award opportunities, long-term incentive awards and target total direct compensation levels.
+The Compensation Committee and Independent Board use this data to inform their pay decisions as one data point among many others, including Company performance, individual performance, experience and responsibilities, leadership and professional growth.

-2019 Base Salaries
+2020 Base Salaries

-In early 2019, based on the recommendations of Mr. Foran (other than with regard to his base salary), the Compensation Committee recommended, and the Independent Board approved, the following 2019 base salaries for our Named Executive Officers.
+In February 2020, based on the recommendations of Mr. Foran (other than with regard to his base salary), the Compensation Committee recommended, and the Independent Board approved, initial 2020 base salaries for our Named Executive Officers that reflected modest raises based upon the Company's success in 2019.
+Effective April 1, 2020, as noted above, Mr. Foran's salary was reduced by 25% with each other Named Executive Officer's salary being reduced by 20%.

-Executive Officer 2018 Base Salary 2019 Base Salary

-Joseph Wm.
-Foran \$1,100,000 \$1,200,000

-Chairman of the Board and Chief Executive Officer

-Matthew V. Hairford \$ 660,000 \$ 700,000

-President

-David E. Lancaster \$ 625,000 \$ 680,000

-Executive Vice President and Chief Financial Officer

-Craig N. Adams \$ 600,000 \$ 660,000

-Executive Vice President and Chief Operating Officer-Land, Legal & Administration

-Billy E. Goodwin \$ 575,000 \$ 660,000

-Executive Vice President and Chief Operating Officer-Drilling, Completions & Production
+Executive Officer 2019 Base Salary Initial 2020 Base Salary Reduced 2020 Base Salary Joseph Wm.
+Foran \$1,200,000 \$1,250,000 \$937,500 Matthew V. Hairford \$ 700,000 \$ 725,000 \$580,000 David E. Lancaster \$ 680,000 \$ 700,000 \$560,000 Craig N. Adams \$ 660,000 \$ 700,000 \$560,000 Billy E. Goodwin \$ 660,000 \$ 700,000 \$560,000